-As an Example let’s start with a simple left hand corner, when you approaching the left hand corner you need to be as far over to the right hand side as possible (visa versa for right hand corners).
-This allows you to turn the steering wheel less but allowing you to carry more speed out of the corner.
+As an example let’s start with a simple left-hand corner, when you approaching the left-hand corner you need to be as far over to the right-hand side as possible (vice versa for right-hand corners).
+This allows you to turn the steering wheel-less but allowing you to carry more speed out of the corner.

-Also you need to imagine your kart has a trailer behind it so don’t turn in to early as that will push the front of the kart out wide midway in the corner and your imaginary trailer will land up hitting the curbs.
+Also, you need to imagine your kart has a trailer behind it so don’t turn in too early as that will push the front of the kart out wide midway in the corner and your imaginary trailer will land up hitting the curbs.

 When do you start braking?

 Well, that will depend on chassis setup, front turn-in and rear grip, and the driver but the age-old saying is slow in fast out.
 The reason for this is if you brake early you can get on the power earlier as you not carrying too much speed into a corner (To much speed will mean the kart will understeer meaning it won’t have enough front grip)